hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-to-generate-dscc-api-client-libraries-for-python-using-openapi-generator.md

 ### Generating Client Libraries using OpenAPI Generator painlessly

-The OpenAPI Generator tool allows the automatic generation of API client libraries (SDKs), server stubs, documentation, and configuration with a given input of [OpenAPI spec](https://github.com/OAI/OpenAPI-Specification) (support both 2.0 and 3.0 OpenAPI formats).
+The OpenAPI Generator tool allows the automatic generation of API client libraries (SDKs), server stubs, documentation, and configuration with a given input of [OpenAPI spec](https://github.com/OAI/OpenAPI-Specification) (supporting both 2.0 and 3.0 OpenAPI formats).
 This tool can generate more than 50 programming languages that can be consumed by various DevOps tools.

-The OpenAPI Generator tool is available for the variety of applications that meet the user's familiarity.
-The OpenAPI Generator website provides 4 different sets of application:
+The OpenAPI Generator tool is available for the variety of applications that meet with the user's familiarity.
+The OpenAPI Generator website provides 4 different sets of applications:

 * A downloadable and executable **JAR** file that can be executed using **Java Run Time tool**.
 * A **Docker** image that can be executed using the docker engine.
 * Some dependencies in **Maven** and **Gradle** projects that can be used for building the automation tool.
 * A node package manager (**npm**) package wrapper.

-Those applications and the information about using the OpenAPI generator is available as the Readme section found on this GitHub page [here](https://github.com/OpenAPITools/openapi-generator) as shown below:
+Those applications and the information about using the OpenAPI generator are available in the Readme section found on this [GitHub page](https://github.com/OpenAPITools/openapi-generator) [](https://github.com/OpenAPITools/openapi-generator)as shown below:

 ![](/img/openapi-generator.png "OpenAPI Generator GitHub Page")